-I worked in book publishing for well over a decade, and know firsthand that most commercial rights sales in the media business remain anything but transparent, so Royalty Exchange deserves kudos for working to bring more visibility and opportunity to both rights holders and buyers.
+I’ve worked in and around book publishing for almost 20 years, and know firsthand that most commercial rights sales in the media business remain anything but transparent, so Royalty Exchange deserves kudos for working to bring more visibility and opportunity to both rights holders and buyers.

 Types of investments Royalty Exchange offers